 - Consider using ground transportation instead of air shipping.
 Ground shipping is usually less expensive than air shipping, but it keep in mind the longer transit time - particularly to Eastern Canada.

-- See if the goods being shipped qualify for duty free import under with CPTPP or CUSMA/T-Mec free trade agreements.
-Even small parcels can qualify for duty free import.
+- See if the goods qualify for duty free import under with CPTPP or CUSMA/T-Mec free trade agreements.
+E-commerce packages can qualify for duty free import as well.

 I hope these suggestions help!
 Is there anything else we can help with?
-Contact Jet Worldwide for a comparison shipping quote from Mexico to Canada
+Fill in the form below to contact Jet Worldwide for a shipping quote from Mexico to Canada.

 Are there import fees to Canada for shipments from Mexico